iMac7/dimo-rust-sdk/README.md

 ## Querying the GraphQL API

-The SDK provides access to the GraphQL API through two entry points (`dimo.identity` , `dimo.telemetry`) in the `DIMO` struct.
-These entry points each have methods that allow you to interact with the API:
+The SDK provides access to the GraphQL API through two entry points (`dimo.identity` , `dimo.telemetry`) in the `DIMO` struct, each with several methods available.

 `query()`: This method accepts any valid GraphQL query string and sends it to the respective endpoint.